samyapp/laravel-external-authentication/README.md

 ### Secure Token

+@TODO implement this elsewhere?

-To add an additional layer of security the RemoteGuard can require that an additional header or environment variable gets set with a specific secret value by the authentication server.
+~~To add an additional layer of security the RemoteGuard can require that an additional header or environment variable gets set with a specific secret value by the authentication server.~~

 ## Quickstart